RECOMMENDED: Full guide to Thanksgiving in NYC

 What time does the Macy's Thanksgiving Day Parade start?

-The parade kicks off promptly at 9am.
+The parade kicks off promptly at 9am and ends at noon.

 Who is performing during the Macy’s Thanksgiving Day Parade?

 There will be pre-taped Broadway performances (arguably one of the best parts of the whole shebang).
 The following will be broadcast: Mean Girls, Ain't Too Proud—The Life and Times of the Temptations, Hamilton and Jagged Little Pill.

 Additionally, Ashley Bouder, a New York City Ballet principal dancer, will perform as the pink tutu-ed Sugarplum Fairy, and 18 Rockettes from Radio City Music Hall will perform a socially-distanced number sans kickline.

 Patti LaBelle, Bebe Rexha, The Goo Goo Dolls, (patron saint) Dolly Parton, Jordin Sparks, Pentatonix, will also perform.
 New this year: performers from other canceled parades, including the West Indian Day Parade, The Puerto Rican Day Parade, the Pride Parade, the St. Patrick's Day Parade and the Mermaid Parade will also make pre-recorded appearances.

 "Boss Baby" and the Red Titan from the YouTube series, "Ryan’s World."